airportyh/empath/README.md

 ## Usage

-You've got a Javascript library sitting there in a directory `backbone`.
+You've got a Javascript library sitting there in a directory called backbone.
 Maybe you downloaded it using a package manager or cloned it using git or downloaded it as a tarball from github.
 How do you use it?

     $ empath backbone # give it the path of the directory Searching for main in backbone